| |

 may have one support chain per motor mount.

-excess holes in the firewall must be covered with sheetmetal,
+any excess holes in the firewall must be covered from inside engine compartment, with sheet metal, mud

 • Electric fuel pumps are allowed, but must be run with a